bmurmann/EE628/3_Tools/win.md

 8\.
 Type `xschem` to see the schematic editor showing simulation testbenches for various components.
 Left-click "dc_lv_nmos" then right-click "descend schematic".
 Click netlist, then simulate and CTRL-click "load waves" to see the simulation output.

 9\.
 Create a configuration directory for KLayout and populate it as detailed below.
-We will copy one of the technology files (instead of creating a symbolic link) to fix a typo in the current PDK release (change grid to 5 nm).
+We copy the tech directory (instead of creating a symbolic link) to fix a typo in the current PDK release (change grid to 5 nm).
 ```
 cd /foss/designs
 mkdir .klayout